 Litigation.
-On April 30, 2007, we announced that we reached a prospective settlement with the plaintiffs to resolve Hilda Perez v.
-Rent-A-Center, Inc., a putative class action filed in the Superior Court, Law Division, Camden County, New Jersey.
-This matter alleges that the rent-to-own contracts entered into by Perez and a class of similarly situated individuals violated New Jersey's Retail Installment Sales Act and New Jersey's Consumer Fraud Act, because such contracts imposed a time price differential in excess of the per annum interest rate permitted under New Jersey's criminal usury statute.
-Under the terms contemplated, we anticipate we will pay an aggregate of approximately \$85.8 million in cash, to be distributed to an agreed-upon class of our customers from April 23, 1999 through March 16, 2006, as well as pay the plaintiffs' attorneys fees and costs to administer the settlement, in the aggregate amount of approximately \$23.5 million.
-Under the terms of the prospective settlement, we would be entitled to 50% of any undistributed monies in the settlement fund.
-In connection with the prospective settlement, we are not admitting liability for our past business practices in New Jersey.
-As previously reported, we recorded a pre-tax expense of \$58.0 million in connection with the Perez matter during the fourth quarter of 2006.
-To account for the aforementioned costs, we recorded an additional pre-tax charge of \$51.3 million in the first quarter of 2007.

-The terms of the prospective settlement are subject to the parties entering into a definitive settlement agreement and obtaining court approval.
-While we believe that the terms of this prospective settlement are fair, there can be no assurance that the settlement, if completed, will be approved by the court in its present form.
-We believe that the cash flow generated from operations, together with amounts available under our senior credit facilities, will be sufficient to fund the prospective settlement without adversely affecting our liquidity in a material way.
+On September 14, 2007, the settlement with the plaintiffs to resolve Hilda Perez v.
+Rent-A-Center, Inc., a putative class action pending in New Jersey, received final approval from the court.
+Under the terms of the settlement, we agreed to pay an aggregate of approximately \$85.8 million in cash, to be distributed to an agreed upon class of our customers from April 23, 1999 through March 16, 2006, as well as pay the plaintiffs' attorneys' fees and costs to administer the settlement, in the aggregate amount of approximately \$23.5 million.
+Under the terms of the settlement, we are entitled to 50% of any undistributed monies in the settlement fund.
+In connection with the settlement, we are not admitting liability for our past business practices in New Jersey.
+As previously reported, we recorded a pre-tax expense of \$58.0 million in connection with the Perez matter during the fourth quarter of 2006, and an additional pre-tax charge of \$51.3 million in the first quarter of 2007, to account for the aforementioned costs.
+We expect to fund the entire settlement amount, including plaintiffs' attorneys' fees and costs to administer the settlement, on or about November 5, 2007.
+We believe that the cash flow generated from operations, together with amounts available under our senior credit facilities, will be sufficient to fund this settlement without adversely affecting our liquidity in a material way.